Dress Code and Uniform Requirements

 The South Thornlie Primary School Board has established a dress code for all students attending the school.
 This was developed in conjunction with the school's staff, parent body and administration team.
 We believe that a strong Dress Code promotes a positive image of the school and fosters positive educational and behavioural attitudes and values in our students.

-The staff, parents and School Council of South Thornlie Primary School agree that a strong school dress code:
+The staff, parents and School Board of South Thornlie Primary School agree that a strong school dress code:

 School uniform at South Thornlie is compulsory and it is expected that students will present themselves at school and at off campus activities in clothing that conforms to the school dress code.
 It is also expected that students will wear their clothing in a manner for which it was designed and in a clean and tidy condition.
 If the dress is unacceptable, the parents have the right to apply for admission to a school where the dress code reflects their preference.

 In line with the strong recommendations from the Cancer Council of WA South Thornlie has a No Hat No Play Policy for the whole year at recess, lunchtime and for sports sessions.